 Mubarak HASSABALLA ALI is doing his Ph-D on the impact of beekeeping practices on native bees of Dinder Natonal Park in Sudan.
 He is also teaching at the University of Gezira

-Patrocinio ORTEGA NUÑEZ is concerned by the behavioral evolution, phylogeography and taxonomy of social insects, especially ants.
+Patrocinio ORTEGA NUÑEZ is a biologist concerned by the behavioral evolution, phylogeography and taxonomy of social insects, especially ants.
 She is involved in studies on Spanish desert-ants of the genus Cataglyphis.

 Daniel SÁNCHEZ GARCÍA is interested in ant taxonomy, ecology and conservation.
 He studies a master’s degree in Biodiversity and Conservation Biology at Pablo de Olavide University, Seville, and he is doing his MSc thesis at the Doñana Biological Station.
 His MSc thesis aims at studying the taxonomic and functional diversity of ants in different ecosystems of Doñana, mainly based on biotics (competition) and abitotics (temperature) factors.